JeffreyQ/UCLA-CS-130/README.md

 To generate up-to-date AsciiDoc, run `swagger2markup convert -i polly_api.json -f ./polly_api_documentation` folder.

 The generated AsciiDoc should be located in the same folder.

+## React-Native Setup
+To run the react-native mobile app we are following the instructions [here](https://facebook.github.io/react-native/docs/getting-started)

+Be sure to follow the React-Native CLI Quickstart flow of the guide.